axiom-data-science/portal-docs/overview.rst

 Data Charts
 ***********

-The catalog and map offer multiple ways of comparing data within both the mapped interface and within a `data view <http://help.axds.co/portals/DataCatalog.html>`_.
+The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`data-views-overview`.

 For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the toolbar.